21 Different Types of Mythical Horses

 Chollima is a mythological winged horse with great strength that originates in Korean culture.

-The Chollima had the ability to cross hundreds of kilometers in a single day and was capable of traveling great distances at high speeds.
+The Chollima could cross hundreds of kilometers daily and travel great distances at high speeds.

-History stated that Chollima was too rapid for any mortal to ride him and that no man had ever been able to tame him.
+History stated that Chollima was too rapid for any mortal to ride him and that no man could tame him.

-You can find this horse’s appearance in several East Asian cultures.
-When translated into English, the name of the horse literally means “thousand-li horse.”
+This horse is found in several East Asian cultures.
+When translated into English, its name means “thousand-li horse.”

 For your information, a “li” was the conventional unit of distance used in Chinese measurement.